K–12 Computer Science Teacher

 ● Maintain up-to-date lesson plans throughout the year.

-● Teach Reading, Writing, Phonics, Math, Science, Social Studies and social skills to children in 2nd grade.
+● Teach Reading, Writing, Math, Science, Social Studies and social skills to children in 3rd grade.

 ● Deliver lessons daily incorporating Learning Targets, Essential Questions and Success Criteria.